Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-AT Bari - Dec.
+At Bari - Dec.
 2-1943:

 * My Guestbook has a message from Robert Andrews who remembers the events a little differently.

 Vest took part in the defence by firing her guns from the bridge and boat deck, supervised by Captain Gundersen and 1st Mate Fulland on the bridge, and 2nd Mate Karlsen on the boat deck, the latter also being the gunnery officer on board.
-About 15 minutes after the attack had started she was hit by a bomb, causing the funnel to fall down, blowing the upper part of the bridge away; shrapnel and pieces of glass were flying around.
+About 15 minutes after the attack had started she was hit by a bomb, causing the funnel to fall down, blowing the upper part of the bridge away, and shrapnel and pieces of glass were flying around.
 Able Seaman Pettersen stated at the subsequent inquiry that he saw the captain, the 1st mate and a British gunner being thrown down to the lower bridge.
 15 were injured, Donkeyman Moldevær most severely, his left hand almost ripped off.
 He was also bleeding heavily from a wound in his thigh, and needed urgent medical attention.
-The injured were placed in the motor lifeboat and the port lifeboat, which both had to be rowed as the gasoline tank for the motorboat had been destroyed during the bombing.
-They managed to get passed the burning ships and within half an hour they reached shore where the injured were taken by car to a hospital.
-Donkeyman Moldevær was later sent by plane to North Africa, according to Stoker Sperre's statements at the subsequent inquiry.
+The injured were placed in the motor lifeboat and the port lifeboat, which both had to be rowed because the gasoline tank for the motorboat had been destroyed during the bombing.
+They managed to get passed the burning ships and within half an hour they reached shore, where the injured were taken by car to a hospital.
+Donkeyman Moldevær was later sent by plane to North Africa, according to Stoker Sperre's statements at the inquiry.

-The captain and the 1st mate had intended to return to the ship to save the ship's and their own papers as soon as the injured had been seen to, but in the meantime the ammunition ship exploded, turning the entire harbour into an inferno.
+The captain and the 1st mate had intended to return to save the ship's and their own papers as soon as the injured had been seen to, but in the meantime the ammunition ship exploded, turning the entire harbour into an inferno.
 Those who had remained on board had assembled amidships on the starboard side and somehow escaped serious injury, managing to launch a 3rd lifeboat and get themselves to safety.
-At that time Vest was on fire on both sides of the after deck.
+At that time, Vest was on fire on both sides of the after deck.
 The fire soon spread to other areas of the ship, and the following afternoon, Dec.
-3, when the captain, the 1st mate and 2-3 others went back on board they found Vest seriously damaged, and parts of the ship, including several cabins completely burnt out.
+3, when the captain, the 1st mate and 2-3 others went back on board they found Vest seriously damaged, and parts of the ship, including several cabins, completely burnt out.

 Crew List - No casualties: